 In the future we are currently putting plans in place to install ground source heating in Bryn Eryr and air source heating in the Main Centre.
 This will be used for room heating and hot water, through extracting heat from the ground or air passing it through a heat exchange similar to a fridge in reverse.

 - Withing our grounds, make habitat Improvements, try and improve biodiversity, introduce bird and bat boxes, plant more trees, more hedge rows.

 - Keep a lookout for manufactures starting to produce electric vans or minibuses.

 - There could be options for a mini wind turbine.

-- Introduce John Muir Award (‘Discover / Explore / Conserve / Share.’) for Primary school groups on a weeklong residential.
+- Introduce the John Muir Award (Discover / Explore / Conserve / Share.) for Primary school groups on a weeklong residentials.